flavors/django-graphql-persist/README.rst

 ::

-    A list of documents loader classes.
-Each Loader class knows how to import documents from a particular source.
+    A list of documents loader classes to import documents from a particular source
     Default: (
         'graphql_persist.loaders.AppDirectoriesLoader',
         'graphql_persist.loaders.FilesystemLoader',